 The nature of our services is such that we are subject to internal and external quality reviews.
-KPMG's annual financial statements include our transparency report which summarises the results of various quality reviews conducted over the course of each year.
+KPMG UK's annual financial statements include our UK transparency report which summarises the results of various quality results and developments over the course of each year.